 After this, the toolbar will change.
 New buttons for working with spline editing tools will appear on the left.

-First, we activate the Bend tool (which means to bend, already hinting at its purpose) by clicking on the rounded line icon with two dots (the second one from the right) on the toolbar.
+First, we activate the Bend tool (which means to bend, already hinting at its purpose) by clicking on the icon of the rounded line with two dots (the first) on the additional tools panel.
 To control the smoothing of the line:

 - Hover the cursor over any line between two points.
-An icon of a curved line will appear in the lower right corner of the cursor.
+An icon of a bent line will appear in the lower right corner of the cursor.

-- Press and hold the left mouse button and drag.
+- Hold down the left mouse button and drag.
 The line will start to follow your movements, trying to adjust to the cursor's position.
-If the shape had uneven angles and looked awkward, guiding points will simultaneously appear, which determine the curvature.
+If the shape had uneven angles and looked awkward, guiding points will appear simultaneously, which determine the curvature.

 - Hover the cursor over any point on the curve.
-An icon with a dot and two guides will appear in the bottom right corner of the cursor.
+An icon with a point and two guides will appear in the lower right corner of the cursor.

 - Press and hold the left mouse button and drag.
 Two symmetrical guides will extend from the point, and the lines on either side of the point will smooth out.
 To control only one guide, press the Alt key.
 To enable angle snapping (multiples of 45 degrees), press the Shift key.